across-protocol/indexer/packages/indexer/README.md

 ```bash
 pnpm test:integration
 ```
-This will validate the functionality of the chain-specific indexers, like `startArbitrumMainnetIndexer`, ensuring that events are correctly processed and stored.
+This will validate the functionality of the chain-specific indexers, like `startArbitrumIndexer`, ensuring that events are correctly processed and stored.